BRIGHTHOUSE MODERN DAY SLAVERY STATEMENT 2019/20

-To continue to safeguard against slavery or human trafficking in our supply chains we are collaborating with our suppliers, their production facilities and ethical audit suppliers including SEDEX to continue to develop appropriate risk-based processes that will enable us to further extend the requirements of The Modern Slavery Act.
+To safeguard against slavery or human trafficking, we are collaborating with our suppliers and their production facilities involved in our supply chain.
+In addition, we are working with ethical audit suppliers to develop appropriate risk-based processes that will enable us to respond even more effectively to the threat highlighted by The Modern Slavery Act 2015.

 This statement has been approved by the BrightHouse board of Directors on behalf of the Group.
 A new statement will be published each year on the corporate website http://www.brighthousegroup.co.uk